 The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine off and cold, the coolant level in the coolant recovery bottle should be between the ranges indicated on the bottle.
+With the engine off and cold, the coolant level should be between the ranges indicated on the bottle.
+Some darkening of the coolant bottle will occur over time.
+This is normal.